AsahiLinux/docs/Glossary.md

 ### I
 * **I²C**: Inter-Integrated Circuit.
 A 2-wire standard for communicating at low speed between chips on a board.
 * **iBoot**: Apple's bootloader.
-Can refer to the specific second-stage loader on the OS Preboot partition (iBoot2), the first-stage loader in NOR flash (iBoot1), or any of iBSS, iBEC, or even the SecureROM itself (which are all different builds of iBoot with different capabilities).
+Can refer to iBoot1, iBoot1, or any of iBSS, iBEC, or even the SecureROM itself (which are all different builds of iBoot with different capabilities).
+* **iBoot1**: The first-stage iBoot located in NOR, loaded by the SecureROM.
+It chainloads the second-stage iBoot (iBoot2) on the OS Preboot partition, after doing early initialization and loading OS-independent firmwares.
 LLB is an older name for iBoot1.
+* **iBoot2**: The second-stage iBoot located in the OS Preboot partition.
+This version of iBoot is specific to each installed OS, and is packaged with the bundle of runtime firmwares the OS needs to run.
 * **iBSS**: iBoot Single Stage.
-Replacement for the first-stage iBoot (LLB), loaded in the DFU boot flow when the NOR is corrupted.
+Replacement for the first-stage iBoot (iBoot1/LLB), loaded in the DFU boot flow when the NOR is corrupted.
 * **iBEC**: iBoot Epoch Change.
 Replacement for the second-stage iBoot, loaded in the DFU boot flow.
 * **IOMMU**: I/O Memory Management Unit, a more general term for Apple's DART.
 * **IOKit**: I/O Kit is Apple's device driver framework for XNU (Apple's operating system kernel).